 4. Don’t Reveal Personal Information

 Online dating sites have evolved to now include a lot of special features that help you to avoid revealing personal information online.
 Some sites like eHarmony have added features that let you have a phone call with a match without sharing your actual phone number as it’s done via their website.
+You can also choose to give only a nickname instead of your complete name until you fully trust the other person.

-Furthermore, with the chat and messaging functions of most sites working just like txt messaging and with most people using smartphones these days, it is easy to message your matches on the go, including when you arrive at the arranged place of your meet up to let them know you are there.
+Furthermore, with the chat and messaging functions of most sites working just like text messaging and with most people using smartphones these days, it is easy to message your matches on the go, including when you arrive at the arranged place of your meet up to let them know you are there.

 Overall, always remember that people that you meet online are strangers.
 Although it can feel like you get quite close to people you chat with online, never reveal personal information that you wouldn’t give a stranger.
 If you met someone at the bus stop, would you tell them your address?
 Your phone number?
 Your place of work?
 Unlikely, so avoid doing this online too.